KellyMaclauchlan/Ivanhoe/Documentation/readMeIt2Team1.txt

 - after you have selected your card, press the 'play card' button
 - after playing all the cards you would like in that round, click 'end turn' to announce to all other players that you have finished your turn
 - you will then see your played cards as well as the number of points that you have accumulated
-- Click on a player’s display to see their played cards
+- click on a player’s display to see their played cards

 There is an option to withdraw at your end turn if you do not have enough valid cards for that tournament and/or round.